softwaresaved/rse-repo-analysis/data/analysis/notes.md

 ##### High-interest repositories

+These don't seem to have a CONTRIBUTING file.
+Are the new contributors team members that take over the project?
+Are they new people with pull requests?

 <img src="./repo_timelines/many_users/agentsoz-bdi-abm-integration.png" width="800"/>
 <img src="./repo_timelines/many_users/IraKorshunova-folk-rnn.png" width="800"/>
 <img src="./repo_timelines/many_users/morriscb-The-wiZZ.png" width="800"/>

+Looks to me like jvdb is a new contributor.

 <img src="./repo_timelines/many_users/tharindudr-transquest.png" width="800"/>

+Owner seems very active, maybe that's why all the people interacting with issues aren't contributing?

 <img src="./repo_timelines/many_users/ziqizhang-sti.png" width="800"/>

+This looks abandoned - issues are opened but nothing happens.
+Users also don't fork the repo though?

 ##### In between